awslabs/cloudfront-hosting-toolkit/README.md

 CloudFront Hosting Toolkit is a comprehensive solution that automates the process of setting up and managing a robust, scalable frontend hosting infrastructure on AWS.
 It leverages several AWS services, including CloudFront, S3, CodePipeline, and Lambda, to create a powerful hosting environment tailored for modern web applications.

 Key features include:
-- Automated setup of AWS resources for frontend hosting
+- 🚀 Automated setup of AWS resources for frontend hosting
-- Continuous deployment pipeline for GitHub and S3-based workflows
+- 🔄 Continuous deployment pipeline for GitHub and S3-based workflows
-- Optimized content delivery through CloudFront
+- 🌐 Optimized content delivery through CloudFront
-- Built-in security features including HTTPS and security headers
+- 🔒 Built-in security features including HTTPS and security headers
-- Custom domain support with automatic SSL/TLS certificate management
+- 🔗 Custom domain support with automatic SSL/TLS certificate management
-- Flexible configuration options for various frontend frameworks
+- 🛠️ Flexible configuration options for various frontend frameworks

 ## How It Works

-CloudFront Hosting Toolkit streamlines the deployment process in the following ways:

-1. **Initialization**: Run `cloudfront-hosting-toolkit init` to set up your project.
-The tool detects your project settings and guides you through the configuration process.

-2. **Infrastructure Setup**: The toolkit automatically provisions and configures necessary AWS resources, including S3 buckets, CloudFront distributions, and CodePipeline workflows.
+CloudFront Hosting Toolkit streamlines the deployment process through a simple CLI interface.
+It automatically provisions and configures necessary AWS resources, handles the deployment pipeline, and manages content delivery through CloudFront.

-3. **Deployment**: When you run `cloudfront-hosting-toolkit deploy`, the following happens:
-   - For GitHub sources: Changes pushed to your repository trigger the CodePipeline.
-   - For S3 sources: Uploading a ZIP file to a specified S3 bucket initiates the deployment.
-   - The build process compiles your code and creates deployment artifacts.
-   - Artifacts are uploaded to a hosting S3 bucket in a version-specific folder.
-   - A CloudFront Function is updated to route traffic to the new version.

-4. **Content Delivery**: CloudFront serves your content from edge locations, ensuring fast global access.

-5. **Updates and Maintenance**: Subsequent deployments follow the same process, with automatic cache invalidation to ensure immediate updates.
+For a detailed explanation of the architecture and workflow, please refer to our [Architecture Documentation](docs/architecture.md).

 ## Why Use CloudFront Hosting Toolkit?